 You can also read our article on colour psychology for your room here.

-There are no hard and fast rules as you place elements on the board, just aim ensure that you have varying references for how you want something to look.
+There are no hard and fast rules as you place elements on the board, just aim to ensure that you have varying references for how you want something to look.
 If you like a certain colour palette, look for images and swatches of different things in similar colours.

 Compare and contrast your elements.
-Bring out colour in different ways – be it the colours in a headboard or the type of finish on a feature wall.
+Bring out the colour in different ways – be it the colours in a headboard or the type of finish on a feature wall.